How to Use HLOOKUP with Structured Reference in Excel

 Read More: How to Use IF Function and Structured Reference in Excel

-Here, we’ll show you how to use the HLOOKUP function with structured references in Excel in a slightly different way.
-Sometimes, we forget what we’re looking for in a large amount of data.
 By setting the fourth argument to TRUE, the HLOOKUP function can be used with Approximate Match.
 If our search criteria partially match the desired exact name, the function will return the output cell if the exact data is located.
-Excel’s HLOOKUP function can be used with structured references, as demonstrated in the steps below.

 Use Approximate Match with HLOOKUP Structured Reference in Excel

-• First of all, select any cell randomly from the table range.
+• Select any cell randomly from the table range.

-• In addition, go to the Table Design tab and type a name in the Table Name field.
+• Go to the Table Design tab and type a name in the Table Name field.
 We named the table ‘Table_Data2’.
-You can select any name based on your data.
-We will use this table name as a reference in the formula.

-• Next, you have to select the output cell C15 and type the following formula.
+• Select the output cell C15 and use the following formula.

 =HLOOKUP(C14,Table_Data2[#All],6,TRUE)

-Here, C14 represents the lookup value, and ‘Table_Data2 [#All]’ illustrates the Table Array.
-So, by using TRUE in the 4th argument, we’ve just got the proper match even after we’ve typed the name of a wrong item that is absent from the table.
+C14 represents the lookup value, and ‘Table_Data2 [#All]’ illustrates the Table Array.
+By using TRUE in the 4th argument, we’ve just got a match even after we’ve typed the name of a wrong item that is absent from the table.
 In cell C14, you can now enter additional food names or partially matched names from the table and observe the function’s output.

 Use formula of HLOOKUP with Structured Reference in Excel